hamzaeIalaoui/darija-to-english-dataset/README.md

 # darija-to-english-dataset
-I webscraped this dataset from the website Talking Tagine.
+I webscraped this dataset from the website TalkingTagine.